-Consumers directly benefit when companies produce sleep products without the use of harmful chemicals.
-Inorganic products can expose sleepers to off-gassing.
-Some chemicals can lead to allergies while other toxic chemicals have even been linked to cancer.
-A few chemicals that can be found in some sleep products which are not organic include:
+Consumers directly benefit when companies produce products without the use of harmful chemicals.
+Some inorganic products can expose people to off-gassing and skin irritation.
+A few chemicals that can be found in some products which are not organic include:

 - PBDEs (Polybrominated Diphenyl Ethers)

 Organic bedroom accessories, including organic wool bedding and organic latex mattresses, often times result in better sleep.
 That’s because they are hypoallergenic.
 The natural resistance to bacteria, mold, and dust mites may very well result in fewer allergic reactions and symptoms.
 Interestingly, both organic wool and organic latex also boast temperature regulating properties, meaning less likelihood of over-heating during sleep.
 Tossing and turning during sleep is often a result of various pressure points, hips and shoulders for example.
 Careful examination of organic wool sleep products reveals the natural wool fibers act like “springs”, providing comfort for pressure points.
 Organic latex mattresses provide pressure relief as latex does not resist weight; at the same time natural latex provides superior spinal support.